 - ¼ teaspoon black pepper

 - Smash avocado and mince garlic.
 Roughly chop sun dried tomatoes and basil.

-- In a very large skillet, add 1 tbsp of olive oil and over medium low heat, saute minced garlic for 1-2 minutes.
+- In a very large skillet, add 1 tablespoon of olive oil and over medium low heat, saute minced garlic for 1-2 minutes.
 Do not let brown.

-- In a food processor, add the sauted garlic with the smashed avocado, sun dried tomatoes, basil, panko bread crumbs, 1 tbsp olive oil, 1 tbsp sun dried tomato oil, vegan parmesan cheese, red pepper flakes, salt, pepper, and Italian seasoning.
+- In a food processor, add the sauted garlic with the smashed avocado, sun dried tomatoes, basil, panko bread crumbs, 1 tablespoon olive oil, 1 tablespoon sun dried tomato oil, vegan parmesan cheese, red pepper flakes, salt, pepper, and Italian seasoning.